Johnnie Hoskins

-Johnnie S. Hoskins MBE (1892 Waitara, New Zealand – 1987 Kent, England) was the most significant promoter of speedway and stock car racing in the United Kingdom, he is considered by some to have invented motorcycle speedway.
+Jack Stark Hoskins MBE (16 April 1892 Waitara, New Zealand – 5 April 1987 Kent, England) was the most significant promoter of speedway and stock car racing in the United Kingdom.
+He is considered by some to have invented motorcycle speedway.

 Early life

 Born at Waitara, Hoskins grew up in New Zealand, where he left school at thirteen and worked on a farm, before becoming a postman.
 He next decided to try his luck in Australia, working as a telegraph operator at Wagga Wagga, then moving on to Sydney.

 After running low on funds in Sydney, Hoskins got on a train with enough money to get him as far as West Maitland.
 When he arrived there, he met some friends who helped him to set up a charity sports programme, including boxing and street stalls, which he ran with some success.
 He was elected Charity Carnival organiser for the Local Hunter River Agricultural Horticultural Society, and when the secretary resigned Hoskins took on his position, too.